katiaku/my-birthday/README.md

-# CakePHP Birthday Planner and Task Manager for kids
+# CakePHP Birthday Planner and Task Manager for Kids

 ## Installation